Fort Lauderdale Client Not a Good Candidate for FSEs – No Screening Questions Attorneys

 When the results of the FSEs are thrown out of court, it can greatly hurt the prosecution’s case.
 Without these, the officer may not have had probable cause to arrest the driver, or even to continue detaining them at the side of the road.
 That can greatly help a case because any evidence obtained as a result of the FSE, or afterwards, is likely considered inadmissible and therefore, cannot be used against the driver.

-Call Our Client Not a Good Candidate for FSEs – No Screening Questions Attorney in Fort Lauderdale
+Call Our Fort Lauderdale Client Not a Good Candidate for FSEs – No Screening Questions Attorney

 If you have been arrested for a DUI after performing roadside tests, but you were not properly screened for them, our Fort Lauderdale client not a good candidate for FSEs – no screening questions attorney at Meldon Law will help restore your rights.
 Call us today at 800-373-8000 or contact us online to schedule a free consultation.